ptsteadman/notebook/programs/py/recurse_center_app.md

 # Describe your programming background in a few sentences.

 I've been programming professionally since 2012.

-After some interships at IMAX, Priceline, and Moat, I led small teams at a devshop I started with my friends.
+After some interships at IMAX, Priceline, and Moat, I led small teams of programmers at a devshop I started with my friends.
 I did a lot of frontend dev during the heyday of React, then shifted to a more platform role helping unblock my colleagues.
-This later led to me taking a platform engineering role at Sotheby's during the pandemic, when aucitons were rapidly shifting to hybrid online-in person model, with over 50% of bids coming from online clients.
-At Sotheby's I acted as a staff / senior staff engineer and leader of the platform team managing our Kubernetes cluster, monorepo tooling, GraphQL layer, observability and much more.
+This later led to me taking a platform engineering role at Sotheby's during the pandemic, when auctions were rapidly shifting to hybrid online, with over 50% of bids coming from online clients.
+At Sotheby's I acted as a staff / senior staff engineer and leader of the platform team managing our Kubernetes cluster, Golang/TypeScript/Scala monorepo tooling, GraphQL layer, observability and much more.

 Besides my professional work, I find hashing of all kinds (geohashing, perceptual hashing, etc) intellectually satisfying.
 I also like working with WebGL, audio and video.